Andrew Ng: Industry

 From 2011 to 2012, he worked at Google, where he founded and directed the Google Brain Deep Learning Project with Jeff Dean, Greg Corrado, and Rajat Monga.

 In 2014, he joined Baidu as chief scientist, and carried out research related to big data and AI.
 There he set up several research teams for things like facial recognition and Melody, an AI chatbot for healthcare.
 He also developed for the company the AI platform called DuerOS and other technologies that positioned Baidu ahead of Google in the discourse and development of AI.
 In March 2017, he announced his resignation from Baidu.

 He soon afterward launched DeepLearning.AI, an online series of deep learning courses (including the AI for Good Specialization).
-Then Ng launched Landing AI, which provides AI-powered SaaS products.
+Then Ng launched LandingAI, which provides AI-powered SaaS products.

 In January 2018, Ng unveiled the AI Fund, raising $175 million to invest in new startups.
-In November 2021, Landing AI secured a $57 million round of series A funding led by McRock Capital, to help manufacturers adopt computer vision.
+In November 2021, LandingAI secured a $57 million round of series A funding led by McRock Capital, to help enterprises adopt AI.

 In October 2024, Ng's AI Fund made its first investment in India, backing AI healthcare startup Jivi, which uses AI for diagnoses, treatment recommendations, and administrative tasks.
 The investment highlights the growth of India's AI sector, expected to reach $22 billion by 2027.

 Research

-Ng researches primarily in machine learning, deep learning, machine perception, computer vision, and natural language processing; and is one of the world's most famous and influential computer scientists.
-He's frequently won best paper awards at academic conferences and has had a huge impact on the field of AI, computer vision, and robotics.
+Ng researches primarily in machine learning, deep learning, machine perception, computer vision, and natural language processing; and is highly regarded for his work in these fields.
+He has won best paper awards at academic conferences and has had a notable impact on the field of AI, computer vision, and robotics.

 During graduate school, together with David M. Blei and Michael I. Jordan, Ng co-authored the influential paper that introduced latent Dirichlet allocation (LDA) for his thesis on reinforcement learning for drones.

 His early work includes the Stanford Autonomous Helicopter project, which developed one of the most capable autonomous helicopters in the world.
 He was the leading scientist and principal investigator on the STAIR (Stanford Artificial Intelligence Robot) project, which resulted in Robot Operating System (ROS), a widely used open source software robotics platform.
 His vision to build an AI robot and put a robot in every home inspired Scott Hassan to back him and create Willow Garage.
 He is also one of the founding team members for the Stanford WordNet project, which uses machine learning to expand the Princeton WordNet database created by Christiane Fellbaum.

 In 2011, Ng founded the Google Brain project at Google, which developed large-scale artificial neural networks using Google's distributed computing infrastructure.
 Among its notable results was a neural network trained using deep learning algorithms on 16,000 CPU cores, which learned to recognize cats after watching only YouTube videos, and without ever having been told what a "cat" is.
 The project's technology is also currently used in the Android operating system's speech recognition system.